List of Dexter characters: Lila West

 After finding evidence that Lila killed Doakes, Dexter has the justification he needs for killing Lila.
 Dexter gathers his tools in a bag and goes to Lila's apartment under the guise that they will leave town together.
 Dexter's plan is foiled when Debra shows up and Lila walks in on them.
 Lila leaves the apartment, taking Dexter's bag with her.
 Upon examination of the bag, Lila learns of Dexter's plan to kill her.

 She abducts Astor and Cody and uses them to lure Dexter inside her loft, and sets it ablaze again.
 Dexter and the kids narrowly escape, and Lila flees Miami.
 While living in Paris, Lila checks her mail and discovers a postcard from Miami with Doakes' picture on the back.
 Dexter emerges from the shadows, injects Lila with a spinal epidural (so he can speak his peace to her while also ensuring that her death is painless), and lays her down on the couch.
 Lila pleads for her life and tells him that she killed Doakes for Dexter's sake.
 Dexter asks if she tried to kill Rita's children for his sake as well, thanks her for helping him embrace what he is, and then stabs her through the heart.
 He wraps her corpse in a plastic garment bag.

 Lila is so far one of the few main antagonists who was not given an official nickname.
 However, she has been called a "vampire" by Debra as an insult, alluding to her skin, which, according to Debra, is "pale like a fucking corpse".
 Lila has a penchant for committing arson, especially in order to murder other people by locking them in the building that she is burning/exploding.
 Throughout the season she exhibits other psychopathic tendencies as well, including manipulating and taking advantage of Dexter and others.
-She was mentioned once by Rita and once by Vince in season 4.
-She and Hannah McKay were the only female main antagonists throughout the series.
+She is mentioned once by Rita and once by Vince in season 4.
+She and Hannah McKay are the only female main antagonists throughout the series.